sdelane2/recipehound-cli/README.md

 # RecipeHound #

+RecipeHound is a project created by students of Flatiron School.

 RecipeHound is a CLI app that sniffs out the perfect recipe for you!
 The app allows users to:
   - create and login to an account with a username and password.
   - The user is greeted with a menu of options after logging in, where they can: